 Unless mounted on a vehicle, juggernauts are not allowed to move faster than a slow walk.

-The only way to neutralize a juggernaut is to stab or shoot it through a gap in its armour.
+The only way to neutralize a juggernaut is in beautiful melee combat -- put on a show.
 Heavy weapons (see 2.6) can be used to render juggernauts unconscious (see 2.4) in order to simplify this procedure.
 A unconscious Juggernaut can be neutralized by a cool "finishing off" move with any kind of melee weapon.

 If you plan on building a Juggernaut, you absolutely must read our page on Armour classification and armour safety.

 Shields can absorb an infinite number of normal hits from soft airguns and latex weapons.
-They are useless against heavy weapons, explosives and gas.
+They are useless against heavy weapons and explosives.
 Shields may only be used in combination with one handed weapons like short blades, handguns and clubs.

 Shields may not be transparent but they may have a window or slit for the bearer to look through.